Mali357/LegacyClashServer/README.md

 Legacy Clash of Clans server (LCS)

 This repository contains the source code of the server software used by LegacyClash.
 It's based on jeanbmar's public release of UCS 0610's source.
-I modernized it, made it more stable (80% the stability of UCS 0731) and added a lot more server-side and client-side stuff into it.
+It's way more modernized, made it more stable (80% the stability of UCS 0731) and added a lot more server-side and client-side stuff into it.
 New features for this C# server emulator are (and this is a comparison of UCS0610 and LCS)

 -- Stablilty:
 - 90% more stable than 0610, near the stability of ucs 7.x.x releases.